CLARIAH/COW/docs/index.rst

   * Optionally skipping/not skipping empty cells
   * A default set of namespace prefixes

-3. COW does some smart guessing:
+3. CoW does some smart guessing:

   * Determining file encoding
   * Determining the delimiter
   * Generating a skeleton schema for any CSV file (see :ref:`here <skeleton-schema>`)

-4. COW produces extensive provenance:
+4. CoW produces extensive provenance:

   * Converted data is encapsulated in a `Nanopublication <http://nanopub.org>`_
   * The original CSVW schema is encapsulated in the `np:hasProvenance` graph associated with the nanopublication.